armandsalle/vite-typescript-webflow/README.md

 I'm using [Netlify](https://www.netlify.com/) to build and host my code because it's easy to use, free, and has serverless functions out of the box.
 Feel free to use your favorite CDN.

+## Live demo

+You can find a simple example of a Webflow site using this setup [here](https://vite-typescript.webflow.io/).
+The code is hosted on Netlify [here](https://vite-typescript-webflow.netlify.app/main.js).
+If you want to see the Webflow preview, it's [here](https://preview.webflow.com/preview/vite-typescript?utm_medium=preview_link&utm_source=designer&utm_content=vite-typescript&preview=20fd1e1f69661819ee0812a9740cbdd3&workflow=preview) 👍

 ## How to use with Webflow

 ⚠️ if you are using Brave as a web browser or an ad blocker, you will need to disable it on your pre-production Webflow live site.
 Else it can block the fetching of the js files.